How to Avoid Toxic Chemicals in Toys

-Each holiday, parents are faced with the influx of new toys coming into their homes.
-Conscious parents looking to find safer toys with minimal environmental impact sometimes don’t know where to look.
+Each birthday and holiday, parents are faced with the influx of new toys.
+As a conscious parent looking to find safer toys with minimal environmental impact, it’s hard to know where to look.
+Are we supposed to end up with a sad beige playroom filled with unpainted, unvarnished wooden toys?

-Especially for those with younger children, who have the tendency to put everything in their mouths, deciding on items often involves much more than just visual appeal.
-It’s super important to do the research to find safe, non toxic toys.
+Especially for babies and small kids who tend to put everything in their mouths, it’s super important to do the research to find safe, non toxic toys.

-Unfortunately there are risks sometimes with toys that people don’t consider.
-Cheap toy cars and costume jewelry can be laced with lead, cadmium, arsenic, mercury and other dangerous metals that are harmful to their health while they grow and develop.
-Kids are much more vulnerable to the effects of chemical exposure at this stage of their life.
+Cheap toy cars and costume jewelry can be laced with lead, cadmium, arsenic, mercury and other dangerous metals that are harmful to growing kids, who are much more vulnerable to the effects of chemical exposure.

 In February of 2009, the Consumer Product Safety Improvement Act adopted the ASTM F973-07 levels for antimony, arsenic, cadmium, mercury, lead, chromium standard, which limits levels of those chemicals in toys.